-Our team of Berkeley faculty, industry experts and Silicon Valley entrepreneurs will be sure you learn the mindset and behaviors that drive success.
+Our team of Berkeley faculty, industry experts and Silicon Valley entrepreneurs, will make sure you learn the mindset and behaviors that drive success.
 We focus on leadership, innovation and execution to prepare you for your role as a founder, business or technical leader in today's dynamic global economy.

 Who Should Apply?

-This exclusive full semester program, targeted at upper division undergraduates from multiple disciplines, will provide qualified students from around the world access to faculty and curriculum in a globally recognized entrepreneurship program.
+This exclusive full semester program is targeted at upper-division undergraduates from multiple disciplines.
+Startup Semester will provide qualified students from around the world access to qualified faculty and curriculum that will allow them to thrive in a globally recognized entrepreneurship program.

 The program is created for students who are interested in: